- Consult an HVAC professional to see what can be done in your workplace to ease the tension.

 Sean Pour, co-founder of SellMax, also skews toward the cooler side, but not out of a desire to eke out more focus from his team.
 "We keep the office slightly cold (69 F) because it appeases most people, and you can put on an extra layer to help keep you comfortable."

 What should the temperature be?

-The U.S. Occupational Safety and Health Administration (OSHA) doesn't mandate employers to maintain specific temperatures in the workplace, but it recommends that employers keep the thermostat between 68 and 76 degrees Fahrenheit.
+The U.S. Occupational Safety and Health Administration (OSHA) doesn't mandate employers to maintain specific temperatures in the workplace, but it recommends that employers keep the thermostat between 68 and 76 F.

 Quartz's Gwynn Guilford explained, "The discrepancy dates back to the 1960s and '70s, when scientists and regulators set workplace indoor climate standards based on the metabolic rate of a 40-year-old man weighing 70 kilograms (154 pounds)."

 Many professionals do not view office temperature as a sexism issue but recognize the different realities for men and women concerning body temperature and clothing options.